ArrayAccess/wp-core-library/README.md

 ## WP Core Library

-This is a library for WordPress plugins.
+This is a library for WordPress development based on Object Oriented code.
 It provides a set of useful functions and classes.

 The library is designed to be used with [Composer](https://getcomposer.org/).
 It is not a plugin itself, but a set of classes and functions that can be used in plugins.